TanvirDF/chitterChallenge/README.md

 Chitter Challenge
 =================

-* Feel free to use Google, your notes, books, etc. but work on your own
-* If you refer to the solution of another coach or trainee, please put a link to that in your README
-* If you have a partial solution, **still check in a partial solution**
-* You must submit your work by 9:30am Monday morning
+It is a full-stack react project completed during my 12 weeks of training at Digital Futures.

 Challenge:
 -------

-As usual please start by forking this repo.

-We are going to write a small twitter clone that will allow users to post messages to a public wall.
+Write a small twitter clone that will allow users to post messages to a public wall.

-Good luck and let the chitter begin!

 Features:
 -------